josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 For example, creating a file that already exists would be an error, and if it was applied immediately, it would discard all the other changes applied so far.
 The Angular Schematics tooling guards against side effects and errors by creating a virtual file system.
 A schematic describes a pipeline of transformations that can be applied to the virtual file system.
-When a schematic runs, the transformations are recorded in memory, and only applied in the real file system once they're confirmed to be valid.
+When a schematic runs, the transformations are recorded in memory, and only applied in the real file system once they are confirmed to be valid.

 ## Schematics concepts